content-left-bg.png

 Further to those listed, include any additional hazards and control measures considering the local context of the activity.

-Environmental hazards
+Environmental hazards Control measures

-Marine organisms not to be handled and contact with marine creatures to be avoided.
+Marine organisms are not to be handled and contact is to be avoided.

-Continually assess threat of dangerous marine animals (if appropriate to location).
-Immediately move the participants to a safe location if dangerous marine creatures are detected or suspected.
+Continually assess threat of dangerous marine life.
+Immediately move the participants to a safe location if dangerous marine life is detected or suspected

 Environmental conditions